 Why cotton?
 Because comfort and relief from pain are much more important than looking sexy.
 In this case, go with the hospital gauze underwear or “granny” for ease.

 But if still your inner “sexy senorita” won’t let you wear the granny underpants, here are Annenmy Women’s high waist cotton underwears.
-It looks sexy plus it is 95% cotton for the soft experience.
+It looks sexy plus it is 95% cotton for a softer experience.

 7. Nursing Bras

 Once you enter postpartum, you’d realize how important is it to stash up 5-7 comfy nursing bras.
 It’s nice to have backups because trust me, you’re going to be very LEAKY.
-These are the best one postpartum essentials for 2020
+These are one of the best postpartum essentials for 2020.

 My recommendation over here is – Hogfish Full Bust seamless nursing maternity bras.
 Why these?